How To Use PS2EXE To Convert PowerShell Scripts Into EXE Files

 Why You Shouldn’t Embed Passwords

-One of the extremely important things to keep in mind whenever you compile a PowerShell script into an executable is that you shouldn't embed a password in the PowerShell script, particularly if we're talking about clear text.
-The reason for that is that you can reverse engineer an executable and extract the PowerShell code that was used to create it.
+An important thing to remember when you compile a PowerShell script into an executable is that you shouldn't embed a password in the PowerShell script, particularly if we're talking about clear text.
+The reason is that you can reverse-engineer an executable and extract the PowerShell code used to create it.

 Let me show you how that works.